James White

 In 1788, giving his address at Holborn London, White took out a British patent No. 1650, for a number of mechanical devices, not all original, e.g. the Chinese windlass is one of them.

-In 1792 White modified the inclined disc treadmill-driven crane for wharfs (see the image below) by refinement of having compartments situated on the disc at a leverage proportional to the weight to be lifted.
+In 1792 White modified the inclined disc treadmill-driven crane for wharfs (see the image below) by refinement of having compartments situated on the disc at leverage proportional to the weight to be lifted.
 He submitted a model of the crane to the Society of Arts and was rewarded with a premium of 40 guineas or a gold medal.

 White's treadmill-driven crane for wharfs from 1792